United Nations races to rescue civilians from Mariupol plant

 The fight for the last Ukrainian stronghold in a city reduced to ruins by the Russian onslaught appeared increasingly desperate amid growing speculation that President Vladimir Putin wants to finish the battle for Mariupol so he can present a triumph to the Russian people in time for Monday’s Victory Day, the biggest patriotic holiday on the Russian calendar.

-Officials said Thursday that the U.N. was launching a third effort to evacuate citizens from the plant and the city.
-But on Friday, the organization did not divulge any new details of the operation; it has been similarly quiet about previous ones while they were ongoing.
+“Our colleagues are currently on the ground,” U.N. spokesman Stephane Dujarric said of the latest evacuation effort.
+“We are in an extremely delicate phase of this operation, working in close coordination with both the Ukrainian authorities and the Russian authorities.”

-Kateryna Prokopenko, whose husband Denys Prokopenko commands the Azov Regiment troops inside the plant, issued a desperate plea to save the regiment, saying they’d be willing to go to a third country to wait out the war but would never surrender to Russia because that would mean “filtration camps, prison, torture, and death.”
+If nothing is done to save her husband and his men, they will “stand to the end without surrender,” she told The Associated Press on Friday as she and relatives of some of regiment members drove from Italy to Poland.

-If nothing is done to save them, her husband and his men will “stand to the end without surrender,” she told The Associated Press by phone Friday as she and relatives of some of the other members of the regiment drove from Italy to Poland.
+Two previous evacuations negotiated by the U.N. and the Red Cross rescued roughly 500 people from the steel plant and elsewhere in Mariupol.
+Andriy Yermak, head of Ukraine’s presidential office, also said Friday that 500 civilians had been rescued, but it wasn’t clear if that included the previous rescue figure.

 “People literally rot like our jackets did,” said 31-year-old Serhii Kuzmenko, who fled along with his wife, 8-year-old daughter and four others from their bunker, where 30 others were left behind.
 “They need our help badly.
 We need to get them out.”